mrhavens/thefoldwithin-earth/GITFIELD.md

 ## 📜 Metadata and Logs

-- **Metadata Files**: Each platform generates a metadata snapshot in the `.gitfield` directory (e.g., `github.sigil.md`, `gitlab.sigil.md`, `remember.sigil.md`, etc.), capturing commit details, environment information, and hardware fingerprints.
+- **Metadata Files**: Each platform generates a metadata snapshot in the `.gitfield` directory (e.g., `github.sigil.md`, `gitlab.sigil.md`, `remember.sigil.md`, `codeberg.sigil.md`, `gitea.sigil.md`, etc.), capturing commit details, environment information, and hardware fingerprints.
 - **Push Log**: The `.gitfield/pushed.log` file records the date, time, and RID/URL of every push operation across all platforms, providing a transparent audit trail.
 - **Recursive Sync**: The repository is synchronized across all platforms in a recursive loop (three cycles) to ensure interconnected metadata captures the latest state of the project.
-- **Push Order**: The repository is synchronized in the following order: **Radicle → Forgejo → GitLab → Bitbucket → GitHub**.
-This prioritizes Radicle’s decentralized, censorship-resistant network as the primary anchor, followed by Forgejo’s sovereign, self-hosted infrastructure, GitLab’s robust DevOps features, Bitbucket’s enterprise redundancy, and GitHub’s broad visibility, ensuring a resilient and accessible metadata chain.
+- **Push Order**: The repository is synchronized in the following order: **Radicle → Forgejo → Codeberg → Gitea → GitLab → Bitbucket → GitHub**.
+This prioritizes Radicle’s decentralized, censorship-resistant network as the primary anchor, followed by Forgejo’s sovereign, self-hosted infrastructure, Codeberg’s community-driven platform, Gitea’s lightweight efficiency, GitLab’s robust DevOps features, Bitbucket’s enterprise redundancy, and GitHub’s broad visibility, ensuring a resilient and accessible metadata chain.

 ---

-_Auto-generated by `gitfield-sync` at 2025-06-08 06:04:35 (v1.0)._
+_Auto-generated by `gitfield-sync` at 2025-06-09 15:03:24 (v1.0)._